Reasonote/reasonote/libs/graph-srs/src/graph-srs-v1.md

 }
 ```

-This implementation takes advantage of the existing `collectAllDescendants()` function which already efficiently handles graph traversal, caching, and cycle detection.
+This implementation takes advantage of the existing `collectAllDeepPrereqs()` function which already efficiently handles graph traversal, caching, and cycle detection.
 This approach offers several benefits:

 1. **Reuses existing code**: Leverages the tested graph traversal logic already in place
-2. **Efficient computation**: Avoids redundant traversals by using cached descendant data
+2. **Efficient computation**: Avoids redundant traversals by using cached deep prerequisite data
 3. **Clear logic separation**: Handles taxonomy level inference and prerequisite mastery as distinct steps
 4. **Handles cycles gracefully**: Inherits the cycle detection from the underlying traversal function